safi-mustafa/torrance-app/README.md

 - There is not already an [open issue](https://github.com/expo/expo-cli/issues) for your particular problem

 If you've checked the documentation and currently open issues, please either [open a new GitHub issue](https://github.com/expo/create-react-native-app/issues/new) or ask a question on [Expo forums](https://forums.expo.io/c/help).

-## Contributing

-Please see [Contributing guide](https://github.com/expo/expo-cli/blob/master/CONTRIBUTING.md) in the Expo CLI monorepo for instructions on contributing to Expo CLI.

-### Attribution

-The examples feature was inspired by the `templates` system of [create-next-app](https://github.com/zeit/next.js/tree/canary/packages/create-next-app) by the [Vercel](https://vercel.com/) team.

-## Related

-CRNA is focused on being the fastest way to bootstrap a React Native app without worrying about the native platforms or bundlers required for developing and shipping apps.
-Other tools provide both an init script (which is slower) and a suite of other tools that can be used for interacting with the project.
-CRNA is meant to be used with any of the following tools:

 - [Expo CLI](https://github.com/expo/expo-cli) by [Expo team](https://expo.io)
 - [React Native Community CLI](https://github.com/react-native-community/cli) by members of [the React Native community](https://github.com/orgs/react-native-community/people)